 October 5, 2016

-Are you considering upgrading your old version of Dynamics CRM to CRM Online?
+Are you considering upgrading Dynamics CRM and into the Cloud?

 Perhaps you’re in sales and marketing and have learnt about the great native mobile apps available for your team mates.

 Maybe you are in operations and have learnt about the new field service capabilities and their ability to fundamentally improve your bottom line alongside the experience you deliver to your customers.

 Or perhaps you are in IT and have been asked by your business stakeholders to look into upgrading your old CRM 2011 to CRM 2016.

 Upgrading Dynamics CRM isn’t a difficult task however does require careful planning, and can take some time to ensure to receive the outcomes you expect.
 If you’re curious about what is involved in upgrading Microsoft Dynamics CRM then this article is for you.

 Microsoft Dynamics CRM 2016 Online is where the party is at.
 There’s a lot of cool features that previously did not exist in legacy versions.
 To name just a few: